jdmulligan/JETSCAPE-analysis/README.md

     make -j4
     ```

 *That's it!* You are now inside the docker container, with JETSCAPE and all of its prequisites installed.
 You can run JETSCAPE executables or edit and re-compile code.
 Moreover, since we set up the jetscape-user folder to be shared between your host and the docker container, you can do text-editing etc. on your host machine, and then immediately build JETSCAPE in the docker container.
-Output files are also immediately accessible on your host machine for analysis (the docker container doesn't contain ROOT or other analysis tools -- only what is necessary to produce output files from JETSCAPE).
+Output files are also immediately accessible on your host machine for analysis.

 Some useful commands:
 - To see the containers you have running, and get their ID: `docker container ls` (`-a` to see also stopped containers)